-GUARANTEE OF QUALITY AND TRACEABILITY
+GUARANTEE OF QUALITY

 Recognised all over the world, these certifications were created to defend consumers, typical products and territories of origin from poor quality products and counterfeits.
 Eatalian Experience offers certified raw materials and processed products with the PDO, PGI, TSG, BIO and PAT brands.